caryhtan/Bellabeat-data-analysis-case-study/README.md

 # How Can a Wellness Technology Company Play It Smart?

-## A Google Data Analytics Professional Certificate Capstone Project
+## A Google Data Analytics Professional Certificate Capstone Project by Cary Htan

 <div align="center">